deco3500-2017/Team-Unfit/Wk10 Standup.md

 Nipun

 FeiSn
-- Make the homepage and chat mockup better
+- Make the homepage and chat mockups better
+- Do some academic search
+- Implement the homepage

 Kian
 -